simplex-chat/simplexmq/protocol/agent-protocol.md

 #### DEL message

 This message is sent to notify that the queue with passed URI will be deleted - having received this message, the receiving agent should no longer send messages to this queue.
-In case it was the only queue in the connection to which the agent could send the messages, it MAY also delete the reply queue(s) in the connection.
+In case it was the last remaining send queue in the duplex connection, the agent MAY also delete the reply queue(s) in the connection.

 ## SMP agent commands